rodrigo-jdelval/AITechGuard/README.md

-# AITechGuard: AI Technologies Security Recommendations Analyzer
+# PoC AITechGuard: AI Technologies Security Recommendations Analyzer

 AITechGuard is a tool designed to analyze and generate security recommendations for cloud environments, specifically for technologies like **Microsoft Azure**, **AWS**, and **Google Cloud**.
 The tool uses an advanced language model (LLM) to provide detailed, prioritized, and framework-based security recommendations, such as MITRE ATT&CK.